saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 ## Dimension of Input Data

 Let nw, ns, np, and nss be the number of weather components, soil components meaured at different depth, planting time component, and soil components meaured at the surface.
 Let m be the total number of observations.
-So `X` is `m-by-(nw+ns+np+nss)`.
+So `X` is `m-by-(nw+ns+np)`.
 We added three columns to the begining of the matrix `X` which are location_id, year, and yield response variable.
 If input data is not in this format, the code would not run.

 - `number of weather components (nw)`: 6 components.

  In the CSV files, they are named Wij, where i is the index of weather component and j is the index of week of year; i=1,...6, j=1,...,52.

-- `number of soil components measured at different depth (ns)`: 10 components.
+- `number of soil components measured at different depth (ns)`: 11 components.

+ In the CSV files, they are named Sij, where i is the index of soil component and j is the index of depth; i=1,...11, j=1,...,6.

 In the CSV files, they are named Pi, where i is the index of planting date week; i=1,...,14

-- `number of soil components measured at the surface (nss)`: 4

 ## The soil data part has been updated with new soil data from <a href="https://www.isric.org/explore/soilgrids/faq-soilgrids" target="_blank">SoilGrids250m</a>  and it is different from <a href="https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/home/?cid=nrcs142p2_053628" target="_blank">the original soil data</a> used in the CNN-RNN paper.
 It has 11 variables measured at 6 different depths (0-5cm, 5-15cm,15-30cm,30-60cm,60-100cm,100-200cm) with 250 square meter resolution.
 The Name of the soil variables are as follows: